Viktor Suvorov: Defection

-On June 10, 1978, he disappeared from his Geneva apartment with his wife and two children.
+On 10 June 1978 he disappeared from his Geneva apartment with his wife and two children.
 According to Suvorov himself, he made contact with British intelligence because the Geneva station wanted to make him a "scapegoat" of a major failure.
-According to other versions, he was recruited by British intelligence (with the direct participation of the chief editor of the Military Review, MI6 officer Ronald Furlonga) or even kidnapped.
-On June 28, 1978, English newspapers reported that Rezun was in England with his family.
+On 28 June 1978 British newspapers reported that Rezun was in England with his family.
 At the time, he was married to Tatiana Korzh.
 The couple had a son, Aleksandr, and a daughter, Oksana.
 They were smuggled out of Switzerland to Britain by British intelligence.
 There Suvorov worked as an intelligence analyst for the government and as a lecturer.

-Since 1981, he has been writing under the pseudonym Viktor Suvorov, having written his first three books in English: The Liberators, Inside the Soviet Army and Inside Soviet Military Intelligence.
+Since 1981, he has been writing under the pseudonym Viktor Suvorov, having written his first three books in English: The Liberators, Inside the Soviet Army, and Inside Soviet Military Intelligence.
 The author explains the choice of pseudonym by the fact that his publisher recommended that he choose a Russian surname of three syllables, evoking a slight "military" association among Western readers.
 According to Viktor himself, he teaches tactics and military history at a British military academy and lives in Bristol.
+He supports Ukraine in the Russo-Ukrainian war.